K-4 (missile)

 K-4 or Kalam-4 is a nuclear capable intermediate-range submarine-launched ballistic missile developed by the Defence Research and Development Organisation of India to arm its Arihant-class submarines.
 The missile has a maximum range of about 3,500 km which offers greater operational flexibility compared to its predecessor K-15 having a limited shore-bounding range.
 On deployment, the missile will be the first to operationalise India's sea-based nuclear triad and can accommodate the demand of credible second-strike capability of its nuclear doctrine.

-The INS Arihant and INS Arighaat have four vertical launching system for the missile while S4 and S4* submarines have double the number of vertical launching system.
-The missile has completed developmental launch trials and has reportedly entered serial production after a final two consecutive launch trials in January 2020 within a gap of six days.
+The and have four vertical launching system for the missile while and S4* submarines have double the number of vertical launching system.
+The latter three submarines will be equipped with K4 missiles while Arihant is equipped with B-05 missiles.
+The missile completed developmental launch trials and reportedly entered serial production after a final two consecutive launch trials in January 2020 within a gap of six days.
+On August 29, 2024, the missile was commissioned into the Indian Navy.
 In September 2024, ANI reported the deployment of the missile onboard the Arighaat, several days past her commissioning.